 Line of Enquiry 17: The extent to which individuals are supported to manage their money.
-(Regulation 28)
+(Regulation 25)

-Statutory Guidance - Regulation 28 - Supporting individuals to manage their money
+Statutory Guidance - Regulation 25 - Supporting individuals to manage their money

 - Policy and procedures set out arrangements for supporting individuals to manage their money.
-This includes: - o how individuals are encouraged and supported to handle their own financial affairs as they wish/where possible; - how individuals will be supported, including opening and managing individual bank accounts, budgeting and making spending decisions; - o how individuals are supported to understand and manage any associated risks; and - o how the service provider ensures that those staff not required to support the individual to manage their money or others working in or connected with the service are precluded from involvement with the individuals' financial affairs. - Where accommodation is provided to children, service providers ensure arrangements are in place to oversee and monitor the savings of a child. - Where accommodation is provided to children, policy and procedures set out: - how children will be supported to understand and access any financial allowances they may be entitled to, where applicable to the child; and - o how records and receipts of expenditure related to a child's savings will be dealt with when a placement ends - Where individuals are not able to manage their own finances, records and receipts are maintained of any financial transactions undertaken on their behalf. - Where staff are supporting individuals to manage their money, this is recorded in the individual's personal plan. - Arrangements are in place for oversight and review of management of finances by the service provider. - Where the service handles individuals' money, the service provider ensures that the personal finances of the individuals are not pooled with the finances of the service. - Money is held in an account in the individual's name (or an account with clear demarcation of the individuals' money) and is spent as they wish.
-Appropriate records and receipts are kept. - There are arrangements in place for the safe storage of money and valuables.
-Records are be maintained for any possessions handed over for safekeeping.
+This includes: - o how individuals are encouraged and supported to handle their own financial affairs as they wish/where possible; - how individuals will be supported, including opening and managing individual bank accounts, budgeting and making spending decisions; - o how individuals are supported to understand and manage any associated risks; and - how the service provider ensures that those staff not required to support the individual to manage their money or others working in or connected with the service are precluded from involvement with the individuals' financial affairs. - Service providers ensure arrangements are in place to oversee and monitor the savings of an individual, where appropriate. - Policy and procedures set out: - how individuals will be supported to understand and access any financial allowances they may be entitled to, where applicable; and - o how records and receipts of expenditure related to an individual's savings will be dealt with when a placement ends. - Where individuals are not able to manage their own finances, records and receipts are maintained of any financial transactions undertaken on their behalf. - Where staff are supporting individuals to manage their money, this is recorded in the individual's personal plan. - Arrangements are in place for oversight and review of management of finances by the service provider. - Where the service handles individuals' money, the service provider ensures that the personal finances of the individuals are not pooled with the finances of the service. - Money is held in an account in the individual's name (or an account with clear demarcation of the individuals' money) and is spent as they wish.
+Appropriate records and receipts are kept.

-- Arrangements are in place for individuals to access independent support and advice (including advocacy, where appropriate) concerning their financial affairs, including Wills, bequests or legacies. - Staff or others working at the service or involved with the service do not act as agents (to act on behalf of the individual) unless they have the lawful authority to do so. - Service providers ensure that money donated to or collected specifically for the benefit of the individuals using the service is not used for routine expenditure.
+- There are arrangements in place for the safe storage of money and valuables.
+Records are be maintained of any possessions handed over for safekeeping. - Arrangements are in place for individuals to access independent support and advice (including advocacy, where appropriate) concerning their financial affairs - Staff or others working at the service or involved with the service do not act as agents (to act on behalf of the individual) unless they have the lawful authority to do so. - Service providers ensure that money donated to or collected specifically for the benefit of the individuals using the service is not used for routine expenditure.